iamvalecia/100-days-of-code/log.md

 **Today's Progress**: Crash course in templates.
 Template Extensions. render_template method.

 **Thoughts**: It wasn't officially named a crash course, but it felt like a lot of info in a short period.
 Time to move on to the graded assignment.
+On the upside I sort of know how to make a todo list in Python and Javascript.
+But despite the time since I performed the task I believe doing it with JavaScript is more comfortable.

 **Link(s) to work**
 1. [Using Jinja2 Templates in Flask](https://www.youtube.com/watch?v=exR1kxpd1cY)(tutorial, one of)